Stanko/ctrls/README.md

 ## Why?

 You might ask why I made another library when [dat.GUI](https://github.com/dataarts/dat.gui) and [TweakPane](https://tweakpane.github.io/docs/) already exist.
-Both target general use cases with extensive options and elaborate APIs, while I wanted something smaller and easier to adapt for [my algorithmic drawings](https://muffinman.io/art/).
+Both target general use cases with extensive options and elaborate APIs, while I wanted something smaller and easier to adapt for [my generative drawings](https://muffinman.io/art/).

 I first hacked together a crude library with no plans to release it.
 Over time I polished it, ported it to TypeScript, and realized it could be useful to others.
 The code is solid, though I would love to add a few more features.